ultravioletrs/prism-helm/README.md

 ## DevOps

-DevOps scripts for Magistrala IoT platform.
+DevOps scripts for Prism.

 ## Install

 Follow the instructions in [`charts`](charts) directory.

-Detailed documentation can be found [here](https://docs.magistrala.abstractmachines.fr/kubernetes/).
+Detailed documentation can be found [here].

 ## License